 Are breastfeeding supplies FSA eligible?

 They can be!
-If your FSA allows you to set aside part of your paycheck to cover health care costs, breastfeeding-related items like the Sublime Hands-Free Pumping & Nursing Tank, Sublime Hands-Free Pumping & Nursing Bra, Sublime Hands-Free Pumping & Nursing Sports Bra, Fearless Leakproof Underwear, Organic Bamboo Nursing Pads, and Ultra Absorbent Reusable Nursing Pads may be eligible based on the terms of your plan.
+If your FSA allows you to set aside part of your paycheck to cover health care costs, breastfeeding-related items like the Sublime Hands-Free Pumping & Nursing Tank, Sublime Hands-Free Pumping & Nursing Bra, Sublime Hands-Free Pumping & Nursing Sports Bra, BFF Hands-Free Pumping & Nursing Bra, Minimalist Hands-Free Pumping & Nursing Plunge Bra, Organic Bamboo Nursing Pads, Fearless Leakproof Reusable Nursing Pads, and Fearless Leakproof Underwear may be eligible based on the terms of your plan.

 We suggest that you contact your plan administrator or FSA provider before you purchase your products to find out what restrictions or specifications your plan may have, or what other documentation you need to provide to receive approval for payment of these expenses as qualified medical expenses under your plan.

 What about an HSA/HRA?

 An HSA is exempt from taxes for qualified medical expenses under Code Section 213(d), and such HSA funds are often used to pay for deductibles, co-payments, coinsurance, and other select health care expenses.
 You may also use funds from your HSA to purchase accessories for pumping breast milk without getting a prescription from your health care provider, as long as those items are recognized by your HSA administrator as qualified medical expenses.

 If you have unused HSA funds available, you might be able to use a portion of these monies to assist you in getting the nursing items you need, though you may wish to check with your HSA administrator to ensure their system will accommodate these items as medical expense amounts before using any of your available HSA funds.